When, Please, Will Gender Reveal Parties Stop Happening?

 Her child identifies as a girl, but Karvunidis says she rejects “gender norms.”
 Which brings us to another issue altogether: gender reveal parties tend to celebrate stereotypical definitions of “boys” and “girls,” which feels dated and damaging at a time when we’re realizing both of those words have ever-changing, infinite, and deeply personal meanings.

-These parties remain widespread, in the U.S. and elsewhere: search “gender reveal party” on Etsy, Google, or any party supply store and you’ll find hordes of items and ideas.
+These parties remain widespread in North American and elsewhere: Search “gender reveal party” on Etsy, Google, or any party supply store and you’ll find hordes of items and ideas.
 Claire Grasby, the managing director of U.K. retailer Party Delights, told the BBC that these parties are popular because people are looking for “even more creative ways to celebrate a pregnancy.”
 But there are plenty of ways and reasons to safely celebrate a pregnancy.
 Announcing a child’s genitals with a cannon that could literally kill people isn’t one of them.